Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Compute

 Both providers run AMD EPYC hardware with NVMe SSD storage.
 Raff publishes DDR5 memory; Hostinger does not specify memory generation publicly.
-Raff supports custom OS images including ISO upload; Hostinger does not support custom OS images on VPS and constrains OS choice to its pre-built template catalog.
+Raff supports custom OS images including ISO upload.
+Hostinger generally constrains OS choice to its pre-built template catalog.
 Neither provider offers GPU or bare metal in this comparison class.

 Raff supports instant resize within a tier line, including down-resize.
-Hostinger supports plan upgrades but not down-resize.
+Hostinger supports plan upgrades but not the same flexible down-resize workflow.

 Networking

-Raff includes unmetered outbound bandwidth at 3 Gbps published port speed, IPv4 and IPv6 by default, reserved (floating) IPs, and private cloud networks with subnets, security groups, and isolated VPC primitives.
+Raff includes unmetered outbound bandwidth at 3 Gbps published standard port speed, IPv4 and IPv6, reserved or floating IP-style workflows, and private cloud networks with subnets, security groups, and isolated VPC primitives.
 Hostinger meters transfer per plan at 1 Gbps published network speed, includes a dedicated IPv4 and IPv6, and does not publicly list private networking or VPC primitives for VPS.

 DDoS protection is included on both platforms.